LaunchCodeEducation/linux/content/userspace-applications/walkthrough/grep/regex-line-end-anchor/_index.md

 Every line that ends with `Accenture` is a part of the output from this `grep` command.

 {{% notice note %}}
-This is another simple RegEx concept and syntax we can use to create better matching patterns.
+This is another simple RegEx concept and syntax you can use to create better matching patterns.
 {{% /notice %}}